scerioli/Global-Preferences-Survey/_posts/2021-06-03-Reproduce-the-results-of-the-article.md

   <li> residualsgenderGDP_trust, residualsgenderGDP_altruism, residualsgenderGDP_negrecip, residualsgenderGDP_posrecip, residualsgenderGDP_risktaking, residualsgenderGDP_patience are built performing a linear regression of the gender coefficient of the specific preference and the log GDP p/c, and then calculating the residuals from it </li>

   <li> residualslogAvgGDPpc_trust is the variable created from GenderIndex residualised using logAvgGDPpc, and residualsGenderIndex_trust is the variable created from logAvgGDPpc residualised using GenderIndex, selecting the dataset on the specific preference "trust".
 The other ten variables (residualslogAvgGDPpc_altruism, residualslogAvgGDPpc_negrecip, residualslogAvgGDPpc_posrecip, residualslogAvgGDPpc_risktaking, residualslogAvgGDPpc_patience, and residualsGenderIndex_altruism, residualsGenderIndex_negrecip, residualsGenderIndex_posrecip, residualsGenderIndex_risktaking, residualsGenderIndex_patience) are created in the same way for each of the correspoding preference. </li>

+  <li> meanGender is the gender coefficient above-described, averaged on preferences, while meanGenderStd is the same but standardized </li>

 </ul>
 </details>